jhojandennys/02-backend/README.md

 *Protect endpoints in Spring Security

-*Configure our REST APIs for read only
+*Configure REST APIs for read only

 *Create a secure login with Okta App